 I have been able to give service and enrich my learning in ashrams in New Zealand, Australia, Munger and Rikhia in India and continue to contribute to the work of the Anahata Health and Education Trust and Retreat in Golden Bay.

-My previous professional life has been in teacher education in the Waikato, schools and educational institutions in the North Island.
+My previous professional life, over 20 years, has been in teacher education at the University of Waikato School of Education, in schools and educational institutions mainly in the North Island.

 I am grateful for practices which are a source of strength in my life and have been carried by great teachers from the ancient traditions of yoga.

 For the freedom, happiness, and consciousness of all beings, I can gently support the discovery of the different ways that practices can be experienced, in order to liberate energy that may be locked up in tension, so that well-being of body, mind and spirit can be experienced.

 Mahadevi is a mother of 3 beautiful adult daughters and grandmother of 5 equally beautiful teenagers, all of whom bring her challenges and joy in equal measure.
 It has taken her most of her adult life to realise that our sadhana begins withourselves and the people we live with.

 Her paid work experience was in teaching and training at a variety of levels in a wide range of settings.

 She was a late-comer to yoga, happening upon it at a time when she most needed a holistic practice, one that encompassed every aspect of her being.
 That was over 20 years ago when she was around 50 years old.

 Most of her yoga teaching was in a small rural community south of Auckland but she now lives and teaches in Christchurch where she is known for her love of kirtan and chanting.